Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Bullywug.md

 - !!int "7"
 - !!int "10"
 - !!int "7"
-"speed": "walk 20 ft., swim 40 ft."
+"speed": "20 ft., swim 40 ft."
 "skillsaves":
-  "Stealth": !!int "3"
+  "Stealth": "+3"
 "senses": "passive Perception 10"
 "languages": "Bullywug"
 "cr": "1/4"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The bullywug can breathe air and water."
+- "desc": "The bullywug can breathe air and water."
   "name": "Amphibious"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The bullywug can communicate simple concepts to frogs and toads when it\
+- "desc": "The bullywug can communicate simple concepts to frogs and toads when it\
     \ speaks in Bullywug."
   "name": "Speak with Frogs and Toads"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The bullywug has advantage on Dexterity (Stealth) checks made to hide in\
+- "desc": "The bullywug has advantage on Dexterity (Stealth) checks made to hide in\
     \ swampy terrain."
   "name": "Swamp Camouflage"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The bullywug's long jump is up to 20 feet and its high jump is up to 10\
+- "desc": "The bullywug's long jump is up to 20 feet and its high jump is up to 10\
     \ feet, with or without a running start."
   "name": "Standing Leap"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The bullywug makes two melee attacks: one with its bite and one with its\
+- "desc": "The bullywug makes two melee attacks: one with its bite and one with its\
     \ spear."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d4 + 1|avg (1d4 + 1) bludgeoning damage."
+    \ Hit: 3 (dice: 1d4 + 1|avg (1d4 + 1)) bludgeoning damage."
   "name": "Bite"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee or Ranged Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft.\
+- "desc": "Melee or Ranged Weapon Attack: dice: d20+3 (+3 to hit), reach 5 ft.\
     \ or range 20/60 ft., one target.
-Hit: dice: 1d6 + 1|avg (1d6 + 1) piercing\
+Hit: 4 (dice: 1d6 + 1|avg (1d6 + 1)) piercing\
     \ damage, or 5 (dice: 1d8 + 1|avg (1d8 + 1)) piercing damage if used with\
     \ two hands to make a melee attack."
   "name": "Spear"